-8.6.3 The requirements for water distribution systems serving commercial and industrial developments shall be determined by engineering analysis based on specific water requirements for the type of use intended or those required by the height and density permitted by the zoning classification of the property, whichever is greater.
+The requirements for water distribution sys-8.6.3 tems serving commercial and industrial developments shall be determined by engineering analysis based on specific water requirements for the type of use intended or those required by the height and density permitted by the zoning classification of the property, whichever is greater.

-Newly installed systems shall be pressure test-
+Newly installed systems shall be pressure tested 8.6.4 at 125 pounds for eight hours under the inspection of the City of Hattiesburg Engineer.

-- ed at 125 pounds for eight hours under the inspection of the City of Hattiesburg Engineer. - All newly installed systems shall be sterilized 8.6.5 and must pass bacteriological test to the satisfaction of the City of Hattiesburg's Water Department and the Mississippi State Board of Health, prior to placing said system in service, or accepted by City. - All water used in hydrostatic tests shall be po-8.6.6 table water; containers holding water shall be sterile. - The City Engineer shall be notified prior to the 8.6.7 beginning of any project in order that the installation can be made under the inspection of the appropriate technical personnel of that office. - It shall be the responsibility of the developer, or 8.6.8 his contractor, to reimburse the City of Hattiesburg for tie-ins to existing mains, if made by the City, and sterilizing based upon the adopted Fee Schedule. - The Developer shall provide the Fire Depart-8.6.9 ment with residual flow pressure, static pressure and gallons per minute (gpm) flows for each fire hydrant installed. - All plans and specifications shall comply with 8.6.10 appropriate state and federal regulations. - There shall be 10 feet of separation between 8.6.11 water and sewer lines. - Upon completion of utility work, the contractor 8.6.12 shall submit electronic as-built drawings to the City Engineer.
+All newly installed systems shall be sterilized and must pass bacteriological test to the satisfaction of the City of Hattiesburg's Water Department and the Mississippi State Board of Health, prior to placing said system in service, or accepted by City.

+- 8.6.6 All water used in hydrostatic tests shall be potable water; containers holding water shall be sterile. - 8.6.7 The City Engineer shall be notified prior to the beginning of any project in order that the installation can be made under the inspection of the appropriate technical personnel of that office. - 8.6.8 It shall be the responsibility of the developer, or his contractor, to reimburse the City of Hattiesburg for tie-ins to existing mains, if made by the City, and sterilizing based upon the adopted Fee Schedule. - 8.6.9 The Developer shall provide the Fire Department with residual flow pressure, static pressure and gallons per minute (gpm) flows for each fire hydrant installed. - 8.6.10 All plans and specifications shall comply with appropriate state and federal regulations. - 8.6.11 There shall be 10 feet of separation between water and sewer lines. - 8.6.12 Upon completion of utility work, the contractor shall submit electronic as-built drawings to the City Engineer.